Details sought from ministries on tiffin meetings, use of GeM portal, social media | Politics

 - India

-Details have been sought from ministries about the progress of steps suggested by Prime Minister Narendra Modi such as the use of GeM portal, holding tiffin meetings with officials and using social media to publicise the Centre's initiatives, sources said Monday.
+A report has been sought from ministries about the implementation and progress of steps suggested by Prime Minister Narendra Modi such as the use of GeM portal, holding tiffin meetings with officials, and using social media to publicise the Centre's initiatives, sources have said.

-To make governance more efficient and transparent, Prime Minister Modi on several occasions suggested his Council of Ministers to ensure that the procurement by their ministries is done through the government's e-commerce platform – the GeM portal.
+To make governance more efficient and transparent, Modi on several occasions suggested his Council of Ministers to ensure that the procurement by their ministries is done through the government's e-commerce platform -- GeM portal.

 They further said now, details have been sought from ministries on the implementation and progress of these measures which were aimed at making governance more transparent and efficient.